$50 trillion from the bottom 90% of Americans to the top 1%!

 This is created to celebrate Thanksgiving, November 24, 2022.
 It intends to honor the home locations of the people attending Thanksgiving celebrations this year in two New England towns, Waterbury VT and Salisbury CT.
 The hope is that learning to say “thank you” in the words of the native people on whose land we celebrate… Read More

-Saving Democracy… One Day At A Time
+Saving Democracy… A Reading List

 These books on “Saving Democracy… One Day At A Time” help explain how we got into this ferocious division in the United States.
 Some of them suggest how to get beyond it.
 All of them suggest how vitally important it is that we do.